tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/03_basic_syntax.md

 In this case, the compiler can infer enough to know what you mean.
 The single statement returns a value consistent with the interface, so it says, "no need to tell me that you're going to return something, I can see that for myself!".

 For single argument interface methods, you can even drop the first brackets.
-For example

-A lambda taking an argument `x` and returning `x + 1`
+For example the lambda taking an argument `x` and returning `x + 1`;

     (x) -> x + 1